Comments from USA participants about the course:

 - Be able to make informed choices about when an alternative method of data collection should be used

 - Use the course material to inform the collection of better quality quantitative data

 - The linguistic side of survey question comprehension will be explored (this includes the use of several online tools and a workshop using these tools).

 - Short overview of factual questions

 - Different ways respondents’ memories work and solutions to the problems these pose (workshop on how we remember)

-- Respondent telescoping of reference periods, and solutions
+- Autobiographical memory (appendix on respondent telescoping of reference periods, and solutions)

 - Understanding what a quasi-fact is and how to improve measurement of it

 - Alternatives to questionnaires when memory issues are present: Event history calendars, internet enabled devices and extra tasks on mobile phones